SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Now that you know how to create a custom keyword that is reusable within a test file, you can build a library of custom keywords to be shared project-wide with a resource file.

-A resource file is similar to a normal test suite file, except there are no tests, only references to your project's library of custom keywords.
+A resource file is similar to a normal test suite file, except it cannot contain test cases.
+Typically a resource file is used to define reusable keywords, and as a way to import a common set of libraries.

 Let's create a resource file that stores the ``Create a test contact`` custom keyword, which is currently in the ``custom_keyword.robot`` test case defined in `Create Custom Keywords`_.
 Save this code in a file named ``<ProjectName>.robot`` in the ``robot/<ProjectName>/resources`` folder of your project's repository.
-(Although the resource file isn't required to be named after the project it's stored inside, it's an established best practice to do so.)
+Projects often organize their keywords into multiple files, and then use a ``.robot`` file named after the project (``NPSP.robot``, ``SAL.robot``, and so on) to import them.
+This file can also define keywords directly if the project doesn't have multiple keyword files.

 .. code-block:: robotframework